ErfanMomeniii/heap/README.md

 </p>

 # heap
-heap is a lightweight package that provides binary min and max binary heap in Go.</br>
+heap is a lightweight package that provides binary min and max binary heap in Go.</br> for seeing usages check [https://pkg.go.dev/github.com/erfanmomeniii/heap](this).

 # Documentation